 Create value with your supply chain

-Goods and services reach end users through increasingly intricate channels, involving people and processes all over the world, supported by advancing technology.
+Goods as well as services reach end users through increasingly intricate channels.
+Involving people as well as processes all over the world, supported by advancing technology.

-Understanding the key relationships in these supply chains can help you cut costs, boost performance and create more value for customers.
+Understanding the key relationships in these supply chains can help you cut costs.
+As well as boost performance and create more value for customers.

-This online course will equip you with a critical appreciation of the way supply chains work, and how to make them work better.
+This online course will equip you with a critical appreciation of the way supply chains work, as well as how to make them work better.

-Whether you are a sole trader, in a small to medium-sized organisation, or work for a large firm, you’ll find out how the supply chain is changing in the digital era.
+Whether you are a sole trader, in a small to medium-sized organisation, or work for a large firm.
+You will find out how the supply chain is changing in the digital era.

 What topics will you cover?

-- What supply chain management is and why it is important.
+- What supply chain management is as well as why it is important.